djqwert/agc-assembler/README.md

 # AGC assembler
-This project presents an Assembler for the assembly code of Apollo Guidance Computer.
+This project presents the Assembler v1.0.0 for assembling the Apollo Guidance Computer code.

 AGC assembler is used to assemble code for [AGC emulator](https://github.com/djqwert/agc-emulator).